danabr75/bulk_dependency_eraser/README.md

 opts: { db_nullify_wrapper: DATABASE_WRITE_WRAPPER }
 ```

-# TODO: Additional Options - Instantiation
+### TODO: Option: Instantiation
+- Feature currently is in development
 ```
-# Sometimes it can't be avoided, and you have an association with instance-level parameters in it's scope.
+# You have an association with instance-level parameters in it's association scope.
-# You can utilize the :instantiate_if_assoc_scope_with_arity option to have this gem instantiate those parent records to
+# - You can utilize the :instantiate_if_assoc_scope_with_arity option to have this gem
-# resolve and pluck the IDs of those associations
+#   instantiate those parent records to resolve and pluck the IDs of those associations
+# - It will not have the same dependency tree parsing speed that you've come to know and love
 opts: { instantiate_if_assoc_scope_with_arity: true }

 # You can also set the batching, default 500, for those record instantiations